LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

       User selects the appropriate project type

+   .. admonition:: Warning

+      A page may appear asking if you want to add authentication to the app.
+If you do get this page, make sure to select *No Authentication* before proceeding forward.

 #.
 Name your project *HelloASPDotNET* and put it in the appropriate directory for all of your classwork.
 Hit *Create*!
    Windows users may have to take one additional step and select *Web Application (model-view-controller)* after hitting *Create*.